k2view-academy/K2View-Academy/articles/15_web_services_and_graphit/17_Graphit/10_graphit_examples.md

 <img src="images/grShowEmptyResp.png"></img>

 #### grShowNull.graphit
 The **showNull** flag has been set to False and applied to the CRM_DB node.
-The response does not display the LAST_NAM field in the CRM_DB node since is has a Null values and Null values are ignored and not shown in the section of the response referring to the CRM_DB.
-On the other hand,  the flag has not been applied to the BILLING_DB node, and therefore Null values are displayed.<br></br>
+The response does not display the LAST_NAM field in the CRM_DB node since it has Null values which are ignored and not shown in the section of the response referring to the CRM_DB.
+The flag has not been applied to the BILLING_DB node, and therefore Null values are displayed.<br></br>
 <img src="images/25_graphit_examples_tags.PNG"></img>

 Output: